A thumbnail sketch might sound weird and a waste of time. Why draw whatever I want to draw, but in a small size?? The answer is very simple: planning!

 It will avoid the frustration of going mid-drawing and getting to the conclusion that the composition, that seemed great in your head, isn’t that good after all and now you have to redo everything from the beginning!

 In short, thumbnail sketches will help you plan your drawings but they’re such great friends of yours, that they’ll also help you avoid a lot of stress and frustration that might occur when working on your final piece!

-Visualising the Final Painting
+Visualizing the Final Painting With Thumbnails

 Like we just talked about, thumbnailing is all about experimenting and planning.
 But it’s also about visualizing your final drawing!
 You have a general idea of what you want to draw, but not the detail, the composition, the poses yet.
 So you grab a piece of paper, you draw small rectangles and you start sketching up ideas, with that final painting in mind.